vihdzp/offbuilder-v2/README.md

 If your extension has the potential to be useful to other users, be sure to add it to the repository.

 ## Credits
-The core application was coded by URL.
+The core application was coded by @vihdzp.
 As dependencies, it uses [ace.js](https://github.com/ajaxorg/ace), [decimal.js](https://github.com/MikeMcl/decimal.js/), and [svd.js](https://github.com/danilosalvati/svd-js), all under the MIT license.